 Fifth grade social studies teachers must attend a curriculum training session prior to the assigned Learning Journey date.
 New teachers are required to attend training at the Junior Achievement Kohl's Education Center prior to being assigned a Learning Journey date.
 New teachers will be provided with a curriculum guide at the training for their corresponding Learning Journey.
 Returning teachers are required to take an online survey and training to help guide them through any new aspects of the curriculum and receive classroom materials.
 If you or another teacher needs to attend training, you may contact Jennie Ekstein, social studies curriculum specialist, at email@example.com.

-Date assignments will be emailed directly to teachers and school principals for confirmation prior to the Learning Journey.
+Date assignments will be sent directly to school principals via Smartsheet for confirmation prior to the Learning Journey.
 This Learning Journey takes place throughout the academic year.

 Students per Visitation Day